 Confirmation Sunday is scheduled for March 31, 2019, during the 10:30 a.m. service.

 Our Confirmation class uses the Credo lessons.
 Youth Director Jenny Louis will teach the class along with mentors who will be assigned to each student or a small group of students.
 Classes will include lessons on Methodism, the Bible, ethical choices, what church membership means, understanding other world religions, and serving others.
 Confirmands develop their own faith statement to present on Confirmation Sunday.

-Confirmation students are expected to attend Confirmation classes, the Youth Winter Retreat the weekend of Jan.
-15 & 16, Sunday morning worship, youth group and Sunday school.
+Confirmation students are expected to attend Confirmation classes, the Youth Winter Retreat (January), Sunday morning worship, youth group and Sunday school.

 What is Confirmation?

 Confirmation in The United Methodist Church is a time of intentional preparation, it gives teens and tweens the opportunity to reflect on the most basic tenants of our faith and gives them a safe environment to ask questions and grapple with the divine truths and mysteries proclaimed by the church of Jesus Christ.
 Confirmation helps youth to investigate the depths of their faith and helps them begin to understand what it means to become a fully devoted follower of Jesus Christ, and to make their first public profession of faith.
 During this time young persons “make firm” what has gone before: God’s prevenient grace, baptism, the teaching and witness of parents and other persons of faith, the teachings and life together in the church, the student’s own growing faith.
 Youth are invited to claim for themselves the name Christian and the name United Methodist.
 We believe that Confirmation is a significant step in the journey of faith.